 Look out for bias – see also ‘Who?’

-Referencing is an important part of academic writing.
-In this session we look at the principles of properly citing other people's work, and we do this by editing a resource with which we are all familiar: Wikipedia.
-We look at the basics of editing Wikipedia, and we try to add some much-needed citations by evaluating information from appropriately credible sources.
+What makes a reliable source of information, and how might we use such sources in support of an argument?
+In this session we explore frameworks for evaluating information and determining credibility, and we apply these to a resource with which we are all familiar: Wikipedia.
+We learn the basics of editing Wikipedia and try to add some much-needed citations by evaluating information from appropriately credible sources.

 We set out some lie-detection tips and look at how you can determine the reliability of the things you find on the internet.